Recurrent event analysis: Marginal means/rates model

-The marginal means/rates model considers all recurrent events of the same subject as a single counting process and does not require time-varying covariates to reflect the past history of the process, which makes it a more flexible model.
+The marginal means/rates model considers all recurrent events of the same subject as a single counting process and does not require time-varying covariates to reflect the history of the process, which makes it a more flexible model.
 Instead, the full history of the counting process may influence the mean function of recurrent events.

 Multi-state model

 In multi-state models, the recurrent event processes of individuals are described by different states.
-The different states may describe the recurrence number, or whether the subject is at risk of recurrence.
+The different states may describe the recurrence number or whether the subject is at risk of recurrence.
 A change of state is called a transition (or an event) and is central in this framework, which is fully characterized through estimation of transition probabilities between states and transition intensities that are defined as instantaneous hazards of progression to one state, conditional on occupying another state.

 Extended Cox proportional hazards (PH) models

-Extensions of the Cox proportional hazard models are popular models in social sciences and medical science to assess associations between variables and risk of recurrence, or to predict recurrent event outcomes.
+Extensions of the Cox proportional hazard models are popular in the social sciences and medical sciences for assessing associations between variables and the risk of recurrence or predicting recurrent event outcomes.
 Many extensions of survival models based on the Cox proportional hazards approach have been proposed to handle recurrent event data.
 These models can be characterized by four model components: